Wednesday, August 20, 2008

 Warning

 A Wal bass with replacement pickups and/or a different preamp is missing a good part of what makes these instruments unique.
 It will be an excellent instrument and will obviously say "Wal" on the headstock, but it will not sound anything like a Wal bass or ever be truly complete.
-Pete has very strong feelings about this scenario and did not provide replacement for an instrument that had effectively been neutered.
-Note that you cannot buy Wal pickups and/or the Wal preamp separately.
+Pete had very strong feelings about this scenario and did not provide replacement for an instrument that had effectively been neutered.
+You could not buy Wal pickups and/or the Wal preamp separately in the past.
+It is unknown if that will change in the future.

 Good News